wesbarnett/trappeua/README.md

 This is a [GROMACS](http://www.gromacs.org) implementation of the TraPPE-UA force field with HH-Alkane modifications for the C-OW cross interactions.
 The modifications can optionally be removed (see below).

-To install, place the `trapepua.ff` folder where GROMACS can find it (like in your directory point to by the environmental variable `GMXLIB`).
+To install, place the `trapepua.ff` folder where GROMACS can find it, like in a directory pointed to by the environmental variable `GMXLIB`:

+    git clone git@github.com:wesbarnett/trappeua.git
+    cd trappeua
+    cp -r trappeua.ff $GMXLIB/

 Then include `trappeua.ff/forcefield.itp` in your topology file like you do for other forcefields.
 An example topology file is found at `neopentane.top`.

 The TIP4P2005 water model is included, and is the only water model that should